ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **Hudson**: So the next thing, Boris has organized Istanbul and Eth1.x roadmap planning meeting in Berlin April 17-18.
 Boris if you want to go over that quickly?

-**Borris**:  Sure once again apologies that it's somewhat tight timing.
+**Boris**:  Sure once again apologies that it's somewhat tight timing.
 I decided to go ahead and plan it.
 Alexi is available and is going to be there and we've got a number of other people who committed to being there.
 Basically the point is to sit down and actually look ahead of both Istanbul, review the EIPs, have anybody who's proposing EIPs go over those.
 Essentially very similar to the Stanford meeting and ideally we can get some more work done in person around looking out further ahead.
 I think Alexi has done a great job of having areas or related EIPs in  multi hard fork planning.
 So the goal is just to go over that and in general see where Eth 1.X is heading and work together with implementation teams and get feedback on that and really just get our act together for for this hard Fork.
 Roughly, it's almost exactly a month before the hard deadline to accept proposals.
 Ideally we then know exactly which EIPs are most likely to be proposed incline teams can make plans and or give feedback on what resources they have available to actually get this done.
 Eth magicians has a post with all of the details and piece to get in [here](https://ethereum-magicians.org/t/istanbul-eth1x-roadmap-planning-meeting-april-17th-18th-in-berlin/2899).
 If you can, let us know.
 If you are coming there's a link in there just do a little [Google form](https://goo.gl/forms/AZv018Cgd2B3YzuZ2) or just contact me directly and I will be working on agenda and presenters and another thing like that.
 I likely at full node in Berlin because I know some people have started asking me where they should book hotels and so just the Gnosis team volunteered full node, so likely that end of the city.

 **VB**: I probably won't be able to show up but and I know that there is interest in EIP 1559 which is the Fee Market change.
 So if people want to discuss that would there be room if you remotely.

-**Borris**:  Absolutely.
+**Boris**:  Absolutely.
 Ideally, lots of value to meet in person and doing whiteboards but we absolutely want to support the dial in  especially for proposers.

 **VB**: In person ther are a lot of EDCON and Hackathon that are happening around, it won't cover everyone but is a great place to finally chat with a lot of people.

 **Hudson**: Yeah that sounds good.
 I won't be able to make it either because I'm going to a giant Star Wars event.
 But yeah I'm looking forward to the remote connection so I can tune in.
 Was that it Boris?

-**Borris**: Yeah links are in the chat here and I'll tweet about it again so it's on top of everyone's feeds**.
+**Boris**: Yeah links are in the chat here and I'll tweet about it again so it's on top of everyone's feeds**.

 **Hudson**: Okay thanks.
 Okay we're making good time actually.